mhguo1/TRAPD/README.md

 12) --bedfile: Path to a bed file for regions of interest.
 Only regions that are within the bed file-defined regions will be kept.
 If this option is not supplied, then the entire VCF will be used.
 Caution that if your chromosome names start in "chr" (e.g., "chr1"), then your bed file should be formatted similarly.

 Output: The output file will contain three columns: Column 1 will be a list of genes and will have the header "#GENE", Column 2 will be the number of heterozygous controls, Column 3 will be the number of homozygous controls, and Column 4 will be the total AC

+**3) Run burden testing**
+This script will run the actual burden testing.
+It perform's a one-sided Fisher's exact test to determine if there is a greater burden of qualifying variants in cases as compared to controls for each gene.
+It will perform this burden testing under a dominant and a recessive model.

+It requires R; the script was tested using R v3.1, but any version of R should work.

+The script has 5 required options:
+1) --casefile: Path to the counts file for the cases, as generated in Step 2A
+2) --casesize: Number of cases that were tested in Step 2A
+3) --controlfile: Path to the counts file for the controls, as generated in Step 2B
+4) --controlsize: Number of controls that were tested in Step 2B.
+If using ExAC or gnomAD, please refer to the respective documentation for total sample size
+5) --output: Output file path/name

+Output: A tab delimited file with 10 columns: Column 1 will be a list of genes and will have the header "#GENE", Column 2 will be the number of heterozygous cases with the header "CASE_COUNT_HET", Column 3 will be the number of potentially compound heterozygous cases (those carrying 2 variants in the gene), with the header "CASE_COUNT_CH", Column 4 will be the number of homozygous cases with the header "CASE_COUNT_HOM", and column 5 will be the total AC in the gene with the header "CASE_TOTAL_AC", Column 6 will be the number of heterozygous controls, Column 7 will be the number of homozygous controls, and Column 8 will be the total AC, Column 9 will be the p-value under the dominant model, and Column 10 will be the p-value under the recessive model.